Geocortex Workflow Help

 To save the workflow, press Ctrl-S or click Save or Save As in the File panel and enter a name for the workflow file.

-The workflow is saved as an item in ArcGIS Online.
-You can access it from your Content page in ArcGIS Online.
+The workflow is saved as an ArcGIS item.
+You can access it from your Content page in ArcGIS.

 Follow the instructions to run the workflow in the Sandbox, Workflow Designer's built-in test environment.